aluvy/JWPlayer/events/captions.captionsChanged.md

-# .on('ready')
+# .on('captionsChanged')

-Signifies when the player has been initialized and is ready for playback
-This is the earliest point at which any API calls should be made.
+Triggers whenever the active captions track is changed manually or via API

 ## 호출시점